costantinoai/chess-expertise-2024/README.md

 - A consolidated overview of reusable functions is in `API.md`.

 Maintenance notes
 - Legacy and machine‑specific folders (`old/`, `misc/`, `local/`) have been removed to keep the repo focused on manuscript analyses.
-See `docs/ANALYSES.md` for the up‑to‑date inventory.
+Dataset visualisation scripts were removed; see `manuscript/write/figures/` for figures and `docs/ANALYSES.md` for the inventory.

 License
 - MIT License (see `LICENSE`).